Oscars 2020 recap: every major moment from this year’s Academy Awards

 Oscars 2020 opening

 It’s an Oscars tradition.
-Before the actors and actresses thank everyone they’ve ever met for their shiny, golden statuettes, we get an opening number.
+Before the actors and actresses thank everyone they’ve ever met for their shiny, gold statuette – we get an opening number.
 Channelling A Beautiful Day in the Neighborhood, Joker, and even Midsommar, Janelle Monae brought the song and dance in a big way.

 #Oscars Moment: @JanelleMonae kicks off the #Oscars with an opening number that leaves everyone feeling alive! pic.twitter.com/J76UFuqxbyFebruary 10, 2020

-While there was no host this year, there was still time for a quick verbal skewering, courtesy of Steve Martin and Chris Rock.
+While there’s no host this year, there was still time for a quick verbal skewering, courtesy of Steve Martin and Chris Rock.
 Their targets?
 Martin Scorsese, Brad Pitt, and Mahershala Ali.

 #Oscars Moment: The presenter duo we never knew we needed. @SteveMartinToGo and @chrisrock pic.twitter.com/9rF349pCwAFebruary 10, 2020